Spectrum Energy Research Corp

 Structure Chart

-Electron configuration correlation — how shell structure drives band behavior.
-15 structural groups mapped against all energy classifications.
+Electron configuration correlation — how an atom's shell structure predicts its behavior across energy bands.
+15 structural groups mapped against all classifications.

 Design